-Kelvin is an experienced litigation Lawyer and Solicitor – Advocate (Higher Courts Civil Proceedings) and, in addition, has a niche expertise and understanding of the insurance sector.
+I am an experienced Litigation Lawyer, Advocate (Higher Courts Civil Proceedings), and have a niche expertise and understanding of the insurance sector.

-Kelvin is a member of the Law Society Specialist Personal Injury Panel and is also a member of FOIL (Forum of Insurance Lawyers) and currently sits on FOIL’s “European Issues” Sector Focus team.
-He has published articles in various regional publications as well as in trade journals such as ‘The New Law Journal’, ‘PI Brief Update Law Journal’, ‘The Post Magazine’ and ‘The Solicitors Journal’ as well as appearing in a lawyer training DVD for The College of Law, London.
+I am a member of the Law Society Specialist Personal Injury Panel and also of FOIL (Forum of Insurance Lawyers).
+I currently sit on FOIL’s “European Issues” Sector Focus team and have published articles in various regional publications, in trade journals such as ‘The New Law Journal’, ‘PI Brief Update Law Journal’, ‘The Post Magazine’ and ‘The Solicitors Journal’ as well as appearing in a lawyer training DVD for The College of Law, London.

-Kelvin acts for Domestic and European Insurance companies mainly in connection with defending motor claims cases.
-Kelvin has also established a niche practice in relation to claims involving animals having acted for the successful party in the leading case of Mirvahedy v Henley which was decided in 2003 in the House of Lords (the case in which the court defined the responsibilities of keepers of animals under Section 2 of the Animals Act 1971).
-As a result of this he is also a member of the Equine and Animals Lawyers Association.
+I act for Domestic and European Insurance companies, mainly in connection with defending motor claims cases.
+I have also established a niche practice in relation to claims involving animals, having acted for the successful party in the leading case of Mirvahedy v Henley, which was decided in 2003 in the House of Lords (the case in which the court defined the responsibilities of keepers of animals under Section 2 of the Animals Act 1971).
+As a result of this, I am a member of the Equine and Animals Lawyers Association.

-Kelvin is now Vice President of the Southampton Insurance Institute Council having been President for 2015/16 and he is also Vice Chair of the Hampshire Chamber of Commerce Professional Services Forum.
+I am now Vice President of the Southampton Insurance Institute Council, having been President for 2015/16, and am also Vice Chair of the Hampshire Chamber of Commerce Professional Services Forum.

 Areas of Expertise

 I represented a French insurer in a multi party case involving an accident in France which was pursued in the U.K. The case involved complex issues such as determining the applicable law under Article 4 (3) of Rome ii in multi-tort cases.